wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 = Can i manage more than a single chat in my account?  =

 Yes, RumbleTalk is group oriented.
-This means you define a group (logical name) and within a group you define as many chats as you like.
+This means you define a group (logical name) and within a group you define as many chats as you like (premium feature).
 You can integrate it on different domains.

 = I want my users to login only with Facebook logins, is it possible? = Sure.
 As admin you can decide how users will login.